logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 Rules).
 The thought experiment assumes that the second law of thermodynamics gives rise to the most fundamental laws and behaviours within the universe.

+- TODO - the definition of REVCAR is not entirely clear at the start, it is introduced as the article progresses

 ## Reversible Cellular Automata

 Reversible cellular automata are a type of cellular automata where the same